uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

 <strong>Consider a date picker for scheduling.</strong> If users are trying to schedule something, the date picker might make more sense, especially when the day of the week or availability of timeslots is required.
 Be sure to also provide an option for text entry as well.

-## Usability Guidance
+## Usability guidance
 <strong>Label each field.</strong> Be sure each field is properly labeled &#8212; some countries enter dates in day, month, year order.

-<strong>Avoid select elements for day or year.</strong> It may be tempting to switch all or some of these text fields to select elements, but these tend to be more difficult to use than text inputs.
+<strong>Avoid the Select component for day or year.</strong> It may be tempting to switch all or some of these text fields to the Select component, but these tend to be more difficult to use than text inputs.

 ## Accessibility
 <strong>Follow input guidance.</strong> These text fields should follow the accessibility  <a href="{{ site.baseurl }}/components/text-input/">guidelines for all text inputs</a>.